marijnh/Eloquent-JavaScript/01_values.md

 "This is the first line\nAnd this is the second"
 ```

-This is the actual text is that string:
+This is the actual text in that string:

 ```{lang: null}
 This is the first line